sravan498/Paraphrase_Sentences/README.md

 ### Project Structure -

+Dataset:
-Dataset: T5 model uses C4 dataset(Common Crawl's web crawl corpus).
-So we dont need to provide any external dataset to train this model
+This model was trained on T5 model which uses C4 dataset(Common Crawl's web crawl corpus).

 #### Codes:
+Files used:
 <ol>
 <li>app.py: runs on 6000 port, given a sentence the system tries to find the different variations of the question for the user input</li>
 <li>logs: The file stores the logging of the service.
 The projects uses python standard logging to log date, time with information and error type.</li>
 <li>dockerfile: The file consits of various commands and libraries to run the file in the docker </li>
 </ol>